Dimezis/BlurView/README.md

 ## Important
 BlurView can be used only in a hardware-accelerated window.
 Otherwise, blur will not be drawn.
 It will fallback to a regular FrameLayout drawing process.

-## Performance
-It takes 1-4ms on Nexus 5 and Nexus 4 to draw BlurView with the setup given in example project

 ## Gradle
 ```Groovy